DFE-Digital/Enterprise-Security-Architecture/Assurance/ASU-CTG017-CIS-Control-Group17-Incident_Response_Management.md

 Establish and maintain contact information for parties that need to be informed of security incidents.
 Contacts may include internal staff, third-party vendors, law enforcement, cyber insurance providers, relevant government agencies, Information Sharing and Analysis Center (ISAC) partners, or other stakeholders.
 Verify contacts annually to ensure that information is up-to-date.

 ### Why it is required

+* Helps to ensure that incidents are handled in a timely, effective and consistent manner
+* By maintaining contact information for all relevant parties, the enterprise can ensure that the right people are informed of an incident as soon as possible
+* By verifying contact information regularly, the enterprise can ensure that the information remains accurate and up to date

 ### How it is achieved